 - the promotion of peaceful, equitable, and inclusive societies (peace);

 - the establishment of a global partnership for sustainable development (partnership).

 The goal of quality education with equal opportunities (SDG4) is of great importance: “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
 Furthermore, education is seen as an important cross-sectoral issue that has to be addressed in order for us to achieve further goals.

-The programme is running since 2016 and aims to contribute to achieving the development goals by supporting university partnerships in establishing and implementing SDG Graduate Schools in developing countries.
+The programme is running since 2016 and aims to contribute to achieving the development goals by supporting university partnerships in establishing and implementing SDG Graduate Schools in the global south.
 Professionals and lecturers trained at the graduate schools are expected to work on solving develpment-related problems.
 Currently seven SDG Graduate Schools are funded and started a second funding phase in 2021.
 As the establishment of the graduate schools was the focus of the first funding phase, the work on issues like the implementation of the principal "leave no one behind" into the work of the graduate school and the question what is meant with sustainability when it comes to training of people will be focussed during the second funding phase.

 The regional focus is on Africa; there are four SDG Graduate Schools built up in Africa, two further in Latin America, and one in Asia.
 The partner universities can flexibly use a broad range of DAAD instruments for the establishment and further development of these SDG Graduate Schools.